Hawaiian Helicopter Tours

-Hawaii Helicopter Tour TipsA helicopter tour in Hawaii is one of the most exciting and enjoyable ways to really see the islands for what they are - jewels of beauty in the expansive Pacific Ocean.
-The vast majority of the islands can only be seen from the air, so a helicopter tour is one of our top recommendations for visitors when they come to Hawaii.
-The views are beyond describing in text, they are simply phenomenal and more than you could dare to dream about.
-By no other method can you see the island's hidden valleys bursting with waterfalls, the verdant rainforests that drape the windward side of each island, or the many volcanic craters that tell the story of how these islands came to be through millions of years of eruptions.
-Hawaii is incredibly eclectic and unique, boasting a diversity you simply will not find anywhere else on the planet - and to really appreciate it all, to really witness it before your own eyes, a helicopter tour is the way to go.
+The views are beyond describing in words... they are simply phenomenal and more than you could dare to dream about!
+By no other method can you see the islands' hidden valleys bursting with waterfalls, the verdant rainforests that drape the windward side of each island, or the many volcanic craters that tell the story of how these islands came to be through millions of years of eruptions.
+Hawaii is incredibly eclectic and unique; boasting a diversity you simply will not find anywhere else on the planet.
+To really appreciate it all, to really witness it before your own eyes, a helicopter tour is the best way to sightsee.